folknology/mystorm/lab/src/hardware.md

 There is also a 1.27mm pitch 10pin, Arm SWD debug socket adjacent to the Usb-PD if you need to debug what is running on the Microcontroller.

-In addition to the modular tiles there is an optional Mezzanine Tile which can expand the ILD to add useful features like extra RAM, flash, lcd display and Wi-Fi among other things, check out the [Mezzanine](./mezzanine.md) section for more information of these options.
+In addition to the modular tiles there is an optional Mezzanine Tile which can expand the ILB to add useful features like extra RAM, flash, lcd display and Wi-Fi among other things, check out the [Mezzanine](./mezzanine.md) section for more information of these options.

-Setting up Ice LogicDeck - Drivers and firmware:
+Setting up IceLogicBus - Drivers and firmware:
 - [DFU](./dfu_util.md)
 - [USB-CDC](./usbcdc.md)
 - [Power Delivery](./usbpd.md)